headblockhead/mailTidy/README.md

 # mailtidy
-A Go program to remove expired or old invites to Google Calendar events.
+A Go program to remove expired or old invites to Google Calendar events from an email inbox.